Manojkl/Facial-recognition/README.md

 # Facial-recognition
-Contains source code to detect the faces of human
+Contains source code to detect the faces of human from scratch.